 Child pornography is being produced, viewed, and collected by pedophiles and child predators.
 The sexually explicit images and videos involving adolescents are privately used by the pedophiles, traded with other pedophiles, used by the predators for preparing children for sexual abuse, and enticing to trap children for the production of new child pornography and child prostitution.
 Child pornography is illegal in many regions of the world and 94 Interpol member states had laws addressing child pornography.
 However, the inadequate funding is keeping law enforcement from investigating the reported cases.

 According to the International Labor Organization, more than 211 million children between the age of 5 and 14 are working worldwide.
 Of these, around 120 million children are working full time to support their families.
 The labor of these millions of children can be considered as forced because not just they are too young to choose to work but they are actually forced into working.
 It includes child bonded labor wherein children are pledged by their parents or are sold to another family at a very early age.
 It also includes the children who ran away from their families or get kidnapped and imprisoned in brothels.

-The child neglect can have devastating consequences as the neglected children may face a delay in understanding and communicating language.
-The parental neglect behaviors include not providing enough clothes, not keeping children clean, not providing them education, not providing comfort when the child is upset, not helping in doing homework, not helping when the child is in trouble.
-The childhood neglect is around 36% in Korea, Pusan, 19% in Singapore, 10% in Canada, Montreal, Quebec and 3.2% in the United States and New Hampshire.
+Child neglect can have devastating consequences as the neglected children may face a delay in understanding and communicating language.
+The parental neglect behaviors include not providing enough clothes, not keeping children clean, not providing education, not providing comfort when the child is upset, not helping in doing homework, and not helping when the child is in trouble.
+Childhood neglect is around 36% in Korea, Pusan, 19% in Singapore, 10% in Canada, Montreal, Quebec, and 3.2% in the United States and New Hampshire.

 Deprived of Education